 - The necessary expenses for cleaning windows – rags and window cleaner – average a total of less than $10 in any market.

-- Pressure washing, which is speedy and thorough, is also an option for windows.
+- Pressure washing is also an option for windows.

 Clean Shelves and Cabinets